Leo Oudshoorn | Digital Business & Innovation

 Meet Associate Partner Leo

-Throughout his career at Eraneos, Leo has always maintained a focus on information management, digital strategy, and enterprise architecture.
-“I have occasionally ventured into assignments related to sourcing, ICT strategy, and other Eraneos services,” Leo says, “but my main focus has always been on digital strategy”.
+Throughout his career at Eraneos, Leo has always focused on information management, digital strategy, and enterprise architecture.
+“From time to time, I have also taken on assignments related to sourcing, ICT strategy, and other Eraneos services,” says Leo, “but my focus has always remained on digital strategy.”

 Heart for healthcare